-I’m doing a really quick share about Twist and Turn Word Builders from Lakeshore, not because I’m an affiliate or I get a kickback from them for every one I sell.
+I’m doing a really quick share about Twist and Turn Word Builders from Lakeshore.
+No, I’m not an affiliate nor do I get a kickback from them for every one I sell.
 Nope!
-It’s just a really nice product that I have had forever and I thought I’d share how I use it and a little freebie to boot.
+It’s just a really nice product that I have had forever, and I thought I’d share how I use it and a little freebie to boot.

 . . .write the room . . .

 But I really love to get their hands moving and give them different things to touch and manipulate.
-Twist and Turn Word Builders definitely fit that ticket.
+These Word Builders definitely fit that ticket.

 Twist and Turn 3 and 4 Letter Word Builders

 I’ve included the link to them on the picture above if you’d like to check them out.
-I have both the 3 letter ones and the 4 letter ones so it makes for easy tiering based on readiness.
+I have both the 3 letter and 4 letter ones.
+Having both makes for easy tiering based on readiness.

 Response Sheet for Recording Words

-The item does not come with a response sheet though so in order to make these tools a bit more useful in my classroom, I whipped up these nothing fancy-shmancy, plain Jane response sheets.
-The come in color or black and white.
+These tools do not come with a response sheet though.
+So in order to make these tools a bit more useful in my classroom, I whipped up these nothing fancy-shmancy, plain Jane response sheets.
+They come in color or black and white.

 Students record whether the word they make is real or nonsense.
 And then after they have filled both sides, they read their words to their friends.
 You can use these response sheets as a printable or do what I do and laminate them.
 If I need to see evidence of student work, my students can record themselves reading the words and submit it on Seesaw.